 You shouldn’t conduct any business under a fictitious business name until filing a DBA for that name.
 Most banks typically won’t let you open a business bank account (and accept checks to your fictitious business name) until you have filed for a DBA.

-Is there a difference “fictitious business name” and Doing Business As?
+Is there a difference between a fictitious business name and a DBA?

-No. Fictitious business name, DBA, and assumed business name all mean the same thing.
+No. Fictitious business names, DBA, and assumed business names all mean the same thing.

 If I file for a DBA, does this prevent others from using my business name?